 - Dark soy sauce: Mainly for a richer color and additional depth of flavor.

-- Chee hou sauce: Also known as “chu hao paste,” this sauce is made mainly with soybean, garlic, ginger, and spices.
-It’s got savory and slightly sweet.
-If unavailable, use hoisin sauce instead since they have a similar flavor profile.
-I use Koon Chun brand, but Lee Kum Kee brand also has its version called “chu hao paste.”
+- Chee hou sauce: This sauce is made mainly with soybean, garlic, ginger, and spices.
+If unavailable, use hoisin sauce instead.
+I like Koon Chun brand, but Lee Kum Kee brand also has its version called “chu hao paste.”

 - Chinese Shaoxing wine: Adds flavor depth and subtle sweetness.
 If you can’t find it, substitute with dry sherry.

 - Fermented red bean curd: This is a very traditional Chinese ingredient, so it may be harder to find.
 It’s red preserved tofu cubes.
-Its main purpose is to give the meat that distinct red hue and umami flavors.
+Its main purpose is to give the meat color and flavor.
 If you can’t find it, substitute with 2 tablespoons of hoisin sauce plus 1 more small droplet of red food coloring.

-- Red food coloring: Used to achieve the signature red color.
+- Red food coloring: Used to achieve a more vibrant red color.
 You only need a very small amount.
 It doesn’t affect taste, so it’s fine to omit but the pork will be more of a brown color.

 - Honey: For the glaze, gives it that beautiful shiny and sticky exterior.